InnovareAI/3cubed-seo/docs/handover.md

                   Dashboard Display ✅
 ```

-## Known Issues
-- **Perplexity API Credential**: Returns 401 Unauthorized - API key may be invalid or expired
-- **All 20 submissions ready**: Script prepared to process all pending submissions once API fixed

 ## Next Steps
 1. Fix Perplexity API credential immediately
 2. Run the processing script for all 20 submissions